qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

    section `5.a / 5.b <#implementationsim>`__)

-   -Use an optimizaion routine,e.g. SPSA from the VQE example in this tutorial, to optimize the parmeters in the sampled :math:`F_1(\gamma,\beta)` numerically.
+   -Use an optimizaion routine,e.g. SPSA from the VQE example in this tutorial, to optimize the parameters in the sampled :math:`F_1(\gamma,\beta)` numerically.
 Do you find the same values for :math:`\gamma^*,\beta^*` ?